zakariamehbi/ESLint-config/README.md

-# Eslint and Prettier Setup
+# ESLint and Prettier Setup

 My eslint settings, feel free to use them.